MLC Investments Limited - Proxy Voting Principles

 The proxy voting approach places an emphasis on contentious shareholder resolutions.
 In considering contentious proxy voting items, advice may be sought from a range of sources including (but not limited to):

 - independent advisors

 - PVC members

-MLC also receive commentary on any nominated resolution from MLC's appointed investment managers holding the related security in the MLC funds that they manage.
+In addition, MLCI receives commentary on any nominated resolution from the appointed investment managers holding the relevant listed company in the Investment Structures that they manage.
 Investment managers may also speak to the PVC directly on complicated matters or where the PVC requires additional background regarding a resolution.
-MLC believe that our investment managers provide highly valuable insight into contentious resolutions, as it is their responsibility to perform ongoing in-depth analysis on company decisions and speak to companies directly regarding matters of concern.
+MLCI believes that the investment managers provide highly valuable insight into contentious resolutions, as it is their responsibility to perform ongoing in-depth analysis on company decisions and speak to companies directly regarding matters of concern.

-Contentious issues can include (amongst other things) any of the following:
+Contentious issues can include (but are not limited to) any of the following: